 The Best Banana

-Cake recipe... an easy picnic cake… I’ve found it!
+Cake recipe... with prunes, or dates... a really easy picnic cake… I’ve found it!
 Hooray!

 As you can

 see from this recipe, this is one of our very old favorites... an easy picnic cake recipe!